Subdivision Directional Fields: Related Work

 \subsection{Subdivision surfaces in geometry processing}

 Subdivision surfaces are popular objects in geometry processing, and are methods of choice for shape design for animation~\cite{Liu:2014} and architectural geometry~\cite{Liu:2006}.
 Their most popular utility is that of multiresolution (or just coarse-to-fine) mesh editing.
-In the context of simulation, they have been applied to fluid simulation~\cite{Stam:2003}, and surface deformation~\cite{Grinspun:2002,Thomaszewski:2006}.
-The latter work also uses the folded V-cycle approach to work on the coarse mesh with the limit surface metric; nevertheless, they work with quadrature as well, and therefore lack the same guarantees for preserving structure.
+In the context of simulation, they have been applied to fluid simulation~\cite{Stam:2003}, thin-shell design~\cite{Cirak:2002}, and surface deformation~\cite{Grinspun:2002,Thomaszewski:2006}.
+The latter work also uses the folded V-cycle approach to work on the coarse mesh with the limit surface metric; nevertheless, they work with quadrature as well to approximate the exact solution.